cpt-max/Docs/Migrating shaders to ShaderConductor.md

 <br>
 <br>

-## Non square matrices are not supported with shader model 2 and 3
+## Non-square matrices are not supported with shader model 2 and 3
 <br>
 <br>